 To this day, when I get fresh bread or even pizza crust, I have to smell it.
 The kids think I’m weird, but it’s something I’ll never stop doing.

-Even though I didn’t bake with her often, I know without a doubt that her kitchen is where my love for food began.
-All that can be done in a kitchen began to grow in those moments.
+Even though I didn’t bake with her often, I know without a doubt that my grandmother’s kitchen is where my love for food began.
+All that can be done in a kitchen began to grow in my imagination in those moments.

 She was French Canadian, not even Italian, but man could my grandmother cook.
 And bake, too!